Tom Copinger-Symes

-Lieutenant General Sir Thomas Richardson Copinger-Symes (born 18 November 1969) is a senior British Army officer, who serves as the Deputy Commander, Strategic Command since May 2022.
+Lieutenant General Sir Tom Richardson Copinger-Symes, (born 18 November 1969) is a former senior British Army officer, who last served as the Deputy Commander, Strategic Command from May 2022 to November 2025.
 He previously served as General Officer Commanding Force Troops Command and Director of Military Digitisation, Strategic Command.

 Early life and education

 Of Anglo-Irish descent, Copinger-Symes is the youngest son of Colonel Wilfred Copinger-Symes and his wife Susan née Richardson.
 Educated at Pangbourne College, Copinger-Symes went up to the University of Warwick, as a cadetship officer.

 Military career

 Copinger-Symes was commissioned into the Royal Green Jackets in 1992.
+He deployed to Iraq in 2007, for which he was awarded a Queen's Commendation for Valuable Service.
 Under ISAF, he served as Commanding Officer of the 5th Battalion, The Rifles in Afghanistan from November 2011 to April 2012, for which he was appointed an Officer of the Order of the British Empire (OBE).
 He became commander of the 1st Intelligence, Surveillance and Reconnaissance Brigade in April 2014 and Assistant Chief of Staff (Operations) at Army Headquarters in June 2016.
 Copinger-Symes was advanced to Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours, and became General Officer Commanding Force Troops Command that December.
 He went on to be Director of Military Digitisation at Joint Forces Command in 2019.
-In May 2022 he was promoted lieutenant general and was appointed Deputy Commander of Strategic Command.
-Copinger-Symes was appointed an Knight Commander of the Order of the Bath (KCB) in the 2025 New Year Honours.
+In May 2022 he was promoted lieutenant general, and was appointed Deputy Commander of Strategic Command.
+He stepped down from Strategic Command in November 2025, and retired from the British Army in May 2026.